-In 2023 we reached agreement with the HSE and the Department of Health to redesignate the hospice to Section 38 status which is a significant milestone as we have certainty about the level of state funding that we will receive going forward which will allow us to progress our plans for a much-needed new hospice in Galway.
+In 2023 we reached agreement with the HSE and the Department of Health to redesignate the hospice to Section 38 status which is a significant milestone and gives us certainty about the level of state funding that the service will receive going forward.
+The redesignation process was completed on 31 January and the core cost of delivering the service was 100% funded by the HSE in 2024

-In June the Hospice completed the accreditation against ISO 9001.
+In June the Hospice completed the accreditation against ISO 9001 standard.
 The final ISO CHKS report confirmed full compliance by the Hospice with all the standards and criteria surveyed.